-Most people with Hodgkin lymphoma see their doctor because they have certain symptoms, or because they just don’t feel well and go in for a checkup.
+Most people with Hodgkin lymphoma (HL) see their doctor because they have certain symptoms, or because they just don’t feel well and go in for a check-up.

-Your doctor will want to get a thorough medical history, including information about symptoms, possible risk factors, family history, and other medical conditions.
+The doctor will want to get a thorough medical history.
+You'll be asked about symptoms, possible risk factors, family history, and other medical conditions.

-Next, the doctor will examine you, paying special attention to the lymph nodes and other areas of the body that might be affected, including the spleen and liver.
-Because infections are the most common cause of enlarged lymph nodes, especially in children, the doctor will look for an infection in the part of the body near any swollen lymph nodes.
+Next, the doctor will examine you (or your child), paying close attention to lymph nodes and other parts of the body that might be affected, including the spleen and liver.
+Because infections are the most common cause of enlarged lymph nodes, especially in children, the doctor will look for infection in the part of the body near any swollen lymph nodes.

 The doctor also might order blood tests to look for signs of infection or other problems.
-If the doctor suspects that Hodgkin lymphoma might be causing the symptoms, he or she might recommend a biopsy of a swollen lymph node.
+If the doctor suspects that HL might be the problem, a biopsy of a swollen lymph node might be recommended.

-Because swollen lymph nodes are more likely to be caused by something other than Hodgkin lymphoma, such as an infection, doctors often wait a few weeks to see if they shrink on their own as the infection goes away.
-Antibiotics may also be prescribed to see if they cause the nodes to shrink.
+Because swollen lymph nodes are more likely to be caused by something other than HL, like an infection, doctors often wait a few weeks to see if they shrink on their own as the infection goes away.
+You may be given antibiotics to see if they cause the nodes to shrink.

-If the nodes don’t shrink or if they continue to grow, a lymph node (or a small piece of a node) is removed to be looked at under a microscope and for other lab tests.
-This procedure, called a biopsy, is needed to be sure of the diagnosis.
-If it is Hodgkin lymphoma, the biopsy sample can also show what type it is.
+If the nodes don’t shrink or if they continue to grow, a lymph node (or a small piece of a node) is taken out to be checked in the lab.
+This procedure, called a biopsy, is the only way to be sure of the diagnosis.
+If it is HL, the biopsy can also show what type it is.

 There are different types of biopsies.
-Doctors choose the best one based on the situation.
+Doctors choose the best one to do based on the situation.

 Excisional or incisional biopsy: This is the preferred and most common type of biopsy for an enlarged lymph node.
 The doctor cuts through the skin to remove the lymph node.